-Chief Judge Joel Gerber announced today that the United States Tax Court has proposed amendments to its Rules of Practice and Procedure regarding the Court's rulemaking authority and setting forth procedures to be followed in the event of the reassignment of a case from a special trial judge to a Presidentially appointed judge.
-The Court also has proposed amendments to its Rules regarding admission to practice before the Court and disciplinary matters.
-The proposed amendments are contained in the Notice attached to this press release and are available online at the Tax Court's Web site at www.ustaxcourt.gov.
+Chief Judge Joel Gerber announced today that the United States Tax Court has adopted amendments to its Rules of Practice and Procedure.
+The amendments set forth the Court's rulemaking authority, procedures to be followed upon the reassignment of a case from a special trial judge to a Presidentially appointed judge, and revised rules regarding admission to practice before the Court and disciplinary action.
+The rules are effective as of September 20, 2005, and will be formally published in the reports of the Court by the U.S. Government Printing Office.